-Asia shares, dollar make guarded gains on Clinton expectations
+Dollar spooked in Asia as U.S. polls too close to call

+SYDNEY Asian markets were on tenterhooks on Wednesday as early state exit polls in the U.S. presidential election showed wins for both candidates and no clear trend as yet, causing an immediate shift back to safe haven assets.

+Equities were still generally firmer, with U.S. stock futures up 0.3 percent in choppy trade, but the dollar slipped on the yen and euro as investors hedged against the risk of a shock win by Republican Donald Trump.

-SYDNEY An air of anticipation gripped Asian markets on Wednesday as investors wagered the interminable U.S. election would end with a win for Democrat Hillary Clinton, widely considered a safe pair of hands at home and on the world stage.
+Markets have tended to favor Democrat Hillary Clinton as a status quo candidate who would be considered a safe pair of hands at home on the world stage.

-Equities, the dollar and emerging market currencies were the early favorites over low-yielding hedges such as gold, the yen, Swiss franc and sovereign bonds.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS added 0.4 percent and Australia 0.6 percent.
-Futures pointed to opening gains for the Nikkei .N225 while E-mini futures for the S&P 500 ESc1 rose 0.4 percent.

-Graphic of live election results: tmsnrt.rs/2fxyZV0
+Graphic of live election results: tmsnrt.rs/

 Graphic of live market reaction: tmsnrt.rs/2fXfo0L

+In share markets, MSCI's broadest index of Asia-Pacific stocks outside Japan was still up 0.2 percent, while the Nikkei .N225 added 0.7 percent.
+E-mini futures for the S&P 500 rose 0.1 percent.

-Betting exchanges and online trading platforms showed Clinton held a higher probability of becoming the 45th President than Republican Donald Trump, with many giving her a better than 75 percent chance of victory.
+Betting exchanges and online trading platforms had shown Clinton held a higher probability of becoming the 45th President, with many giving her a better than 75 percent chance of victory.

 Clinton led 44 percent to 39 percent in the last Reuters/Ipsos national tracking poll before Election Day.